bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/expressjs.md

 -   `var foo = require('middleware')` is called *requiring* or *using* a Node.js module.
 Then the statement `var mw = foo()` typically returns the middleware.
 -   `app.use(mw)` is called *adding the middleware to the global processing stack*.
--   `app.get('/foo', mw, function (req, res) { ... })` is called *adding the middleware to the “GET /foo” processing stack*.
+-   `app.get('/foo', mw, function (req, res) { ... })` is called *adding the middleware to the "GET /foo” processing stack*.

 ### Node.js

 A software platform that is used to build scalable network applications.
 Node.js uses JavaScript as its scripting language, and achieves high throughput via non-blocking I/O and a single-threaded event loop.
-See [nodejs.org](https://nodejs.org/en/). **Usage note**: Initially, “Node.js,” thereafter “Node”.
+See [nodejs.org](https://nodejs.org/en/). **Usage note**: Initially, "Node.js,” thereafter "Node”.

 ### open-source, open source

-When used as an adjective, hyphenate; for example: “This is open-source software.”
+When used as an adjective, hyphenate; for example: "This is open-source software.”
 See [Open-source software on Wikipedia](http://en.wikipedia.org/wiki/Open-source_software).
 Note: Although it is common not to hyphenate this term, we are using the standard English rules for hyphenating a compound adjective.

 ### request